Jail Diversion Programs: Expectations Versus Reality

 So, where do we go from here?
 As the criminal justice system implements these diversion programs, it is essential to maintain standards for the professionals working in them and the offenders involved to ensure that all conditions are met.
 Julota software is available to help law enforcement agencies and other organizations maintain communication about individuals engaged in jail diversion programs.

 For instance, the Julota platform is an excellent way to verify that offenders complete special conditions ordered by jail diversion programs.
-Julota software also allows these individuals to be connected with needed services promptly.
+Julota software also allows these individuals to be connected promptly with needed services.

 Jail diversion programs are absolutely the future of the justice system.
 At this time, the pros vastly outweigh the cons.
-The cons can also be improved through time by making these programs more accessible, both financially and eligibility-wise, for offenders.
+The cons can also be improved over time by making these programs more accessible to offenders, both financially and eligibility-wise.

-Education about these programs to criminal justice organizations and communities is essential.
-By implementing these programs, communities will become safer places to live and significantly drop recidivism rates.
+It is essential to educate criminal justice organizations and communities about these programs.
+By implementing them, communities will become safer places to live and significantly drop recidivism rates.